fpgadeveloper/zynqmp-hailo-ai/docs/source/supported_carriers.md

 ## Board specific notes

+### UltraZed EV carrier DisplayPort limitation

+The UltraZed EV carrier has a DisplayPort connector with only a single lane connected.
+Not all DisplayPort monitors can operate at resolutions above 1080p on a single lane.

 ### PYNQ-ZU and UltraZed EV carrier

 Note that the PYNQ-ZU and UltraZed EV carrier boards have a fixed VADJ voltage that is set to 1.8VDC.
 The